Updated: October 29, 2020

 Status: Ongoing Case

-The truth concerning NKTR-214’s efficacy was revealed on October 1, 2018, when Plainview LLC published a report titled “NKTR- 214: Pegging the Value at Zero.”
-According to Plainview LLC, “the anticipated benefits did not materialize and pegylation [ ] proved to be a drag on [NKTR-214’s] efficacy.”
-Plainview claimed that the extended half-life has become a problem and that Nektar’s own study “showed that pegylation severely hinders NKTR-214’s ability to bind with the target IL2Rβγ receptors.”
-Notwithstanding NKTR-214’s failed half-life proposition, the report also asserted that the core concept of Nektar’s plan to develop NKTR-214 into “a new universal cancer treatment” “has never worked in practice,” and that Nektar’s decision to only disclose certain trial results represented “an unprecedented level of data opacity.”
-In response to this news, Nektar’s stock price fell $5.63 per share or 9.24 percent over two trading sessions, closing at $55.33 per share on October 2, 2018.
+The truth was finally, fully revealed when, on October 1, 2018, Plainview LLC published a report titled “NKTR- 214: Pegging the Value at Zero.”
+The Plainview report revealed the falsity of Defendants’ claim, and further stated that Defendants’ decision to disclose skewed clinical trial results represented “an unprecedented level of data opacity.”
+In response to this news, Nektar’s stock price fell $5.63 per share, or 9.24 percent, over two trading sessions, closing at $55.33 per share on October 2, 2018.

-The case is captioned Mulquin v.
-Nektar Therapeutics, No. 18-cv-6607 (N.D.
+The Action is captioned In re Nektar Therapeutics, No. 18-cv-6607 (N.D.
 Cal.).
-Labaton Sucharow serves as sole lead counsel representing lead plaintiffs Oklahoma Firefighters Pension and Retirement System and El Paso Firemen & Policemen’s Pension Fund and the class.
+Labaton Sucharow serves as Lead Counsel representing Lead Plaintiffs Oklahoma Firefighters Pension and Retirement System and El Paso Firemen & Policemen’s Pension Fund and the class.